Your Not-For-Profit Public Power Provider

 - SESD serves in rural and agricultural areas, in municipalities and in the mountains (Covered Bridge, Payson Canyon, Spanish Fork Canyon, Loafer Canyon)

-Cities use tiered and seasonal rate structures, with a typically lower rate than SESD for initial power usage.
+Other power providers use tiered and seasonal rate structures, with a typically lower rate than SESD for initial power usage.
 But the reality is, most customers average 1,000 to 1,200 kWh a month — and for anything above 400 kWh, SESD rates give our customers a lower bill. .

 SESD’s rate is a flat “block” rate that is consistent from season-to season.
-In comparison, cities use rollover rates, which are confusing and end up costing you much more.
+In comparison, other providers use rollover rates, which are confusing and end up costing you much more.
 Basically, a rollover rate means that once the customer has exceeded their 2,000 kWh usage, the higher rate is retroactively applied to ALL of the kWh used — even for the less expensive power they used early on.

 But with SESD, no matter the season, our customers can rely on us to keep our power rates low.
 With us, the more power you use, the better your overall savings.